ValleyGuard camera installed on an industrial rooftop in Los Angeles to prevent repeat break-ins

 Construction Site Surveillance Cameras That Stop Theft Before It Happens

-This happens because passive construction site surveillance cameras only document theft — they don't prevent it.
+That's the problem most contractors discover too late.
+Passive construction site surveillance cameras document theft.
+They don't prevent it.
 Modern surveillance systems with real-time monitoring work differently.
 They detect threats, issue warnings, and stop theft before loss occurs.
-Here's how construction site surveillance actually prevents crime on Los Angeles jobsites.

 Construction Theft in Los Angeles: The Real Cost to Contractors